Data modeling in Azure Cosmos DB for NoSQL

 }

-This might be what a post entity with embedded comments would look like if we were modeling a typical blog, or CMS, system.
+This example might be what a post entity with embedded comments would look like if we were modeling a typical blog, or content management system (CMS).
 The problem with this example is that the comments array is unbounded, meaning that there's no (practical) limit to the number of comments any single post can have.
-This might become a problem as the size of the item could grow infinitely large so is a design you should avoid.
+This design might cause problems as the item's size can grow infinitely large, so avoid it.

 In this case, it would be better to consider the following data model.